RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 Ideally, you want to allocate a fixed time slot for a thread to run.
 Precisely, the time allocation should be all assigned to the thread to run its own function.
-Namely, this time should not include the *overhead* of switching context.
-That said, a global repeating alarm might not be a good choice.
+Namely, this time should not include the *overhead* of switching context. **You will lose some points if your implementation does not satisify this requirement.** That said, a global repeating alarm might not be a good choice.
 A quick hint is that you can ask the thread to set an alarm for itself.
 If you do it correctly you should see the 111/222 working calls interleave.